Hecter94/EndlessSky-PluginArchive/res/mds/ships.md

 **Editorial Board:** Timeout, Kitteh

-**Thanks** for feedback: Corvettefan, Kassandra Haruki, Lowry and Redtechgamer236.
+**Thanks** for feedback: Corvettefan, Glorbimus Prime, Kassandra Haruki, Lowry, Loymdayddaud, Redtechgamer236.

 **Attention**: Saves made with version 1.x or 2.0 stay valid, but ships acquired under version 3.0 will be larger and have other stats than those acquired under the older versions.